-See diverse scenery, thousands of birds and tame animals at De Hoop Nature Reserve.
-We first visited to run the Whale of Trail Race and loved it so much we went back a second time.
+De Hoop Nature Reserve is a real hidden gem in the Western Cape with beautiful scenery, plentiful birds and wildlife and a great campsite.
+We first visited to run the Whale of Trail Race and loved it so much that we went back a second time.

 De Hoop is 3 hours drive from Cape Town and I would recommend spending at least two nights to enjoy all it has to offer.
 If you enjoy birdwatching or want to visit the Potberg section of the park I’d recommend another night or two.
 We went hiking, running, on a lagoon boat trip, swam at the beach and more.
 If you need a good road map for this trip, see our recommendations.

 How to get to de Hoop